- Search The Registry

 His early influences include Sonny Rollins, John Coltrane, and Coleman Hawkins.
 In his youth, Shorter had acquired the nickname "Mr. Gone," which later became an album title for Weather Report.
 He came to wider prominence in the late 1950s as a member of, and eventually primary composer for, Art Blakey's Jazz Messengers.
 Together they toured the US, Japan, and Europe, recorded several recognized albums, and he also composed pieces for the band.
 Shorter "established himself as one of the most gifted of the young saxophonists" and received international acknowledgment during this time.
 In the 1960s, he joined Miles Davis's Second Quintet, and from there, he co-founded the jazz fusion band Weather Report with Joe Zawinul.
 He has recorded over 20 albums as a bandleader.

 He met Teruko (Irene) Nakagami in 1961.
 They married and had a daughter, Miyako.
-Some of his compositions are copyrighted as "Miyako Music" and Shorter dedicated the pieces "Miyako" and "Infant Eyes" to his daughter.
+Some of his compositions are copyrighted as "Miyako Music," and Shorter dedicated the pieces "Miyako" and "Infant Eyes" to his daughter.
 The couple separated in 1964.
-Shorter met Ana Maria Patricio in 1966 and they were married in 1970.
-In 1985, their daughter Iska died of a grand mal seizure at age 14.
+Shorter met Ana Maria Patricio in 1966 and married in 1970.
+In 1985, their daughter Iska died of a grand mal seizure at 14.

 Ana Maria and the couple's niece, Dalila, were both killed on July 17, 1996, on TWA Flight 800, while traveling to visit him in Italy.
 Dalila was the daughter of Ana Maria Shorter's sister and her husband, jazz vocalist Jon Lucien.
 In 1999, Shorter married Carolina Dos Santos, a close friend of Ana Maria.
-He practices Nichiren Buddhism and is a longtime member of the Buddhist association Soka Gakkai International.
+He practices Nichiren Buddhism and is a longtime Buddhist association Soka Gakkai International member.
 Composer and producer Rick Shorter, who died in September 2017, was a cousin.